 How to give your home a makeover without spending a lot of money

-According to the National Association of Realtors, the improvements that make the most difference are those that require the least time and expense.
-A small investment in sweat equity can have a big influence on how quickly your property sells and at what price.
+According to the National Association of REALTORS®, the improvements that make the most difference are those that require the least time and expense.
+A small investment in sweat equity can have a big impact on how quickly your property sells and at what price.

 In fact, one of the most basic ways to show off your home’s best assets is to make sure it's spotless.
 That means cleaning your house, trimming the lawn and creating the atmosphere that will give your home “sales appeal.”
 Sparkling clean houses sell faster than those that look too lived-in or show too much of the owner’s personality.

 There are several budget-friendly things you can do that are cost effective yet can make a huge difference in terms of getting the highest price for your home.

 Create Curb Appeal

-First on the list is to increase your curb appeal.
+First on the list is to increase your home's curb appeal.
 Make sure your house looks great from the moment your potential buyer first sees your home.

 Don’t forget.
 Buyers can make up their minds on whether they like a property or not within the first 30 seconds.
 That’s why first impressions are so important.
 So you want to make sure the outside of your house is looking the best it can be.
-Your house should scream, “Buy Me!
-Buy Me!
+Your house should scream, “Buy me!
+Buy me!
 I’m beautiful!” from the curb.
-If it isn’t, you’ve got some work to do.
+If it doesn't, you’ve got some work to do.

-Mow and edge the lawn, cut back or remove overgrown shrubs, and add plants or flowers to the porch entrance to give the home a more inviting feel.
+Mow and edge the lawn, cut back or remove overgrown shrubs, and add plants or flowers to your front entrance to give the home a more inviting feel.
 Paint or pressure-wash the exterior, replace missing or torn screens.
 Pretend you are the buyer.
 Take a good look at your home.
 What is your general impression?
 Clean?
 Neat?
 Well kept?
 If not, keep working.

 De-personalize Your Home